ruthwik134/Tictactoe/README.md

 # Tic-Tac-Toe Game

-A simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+A simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.''
+##**Deployment:**

+This game is deployed on GitHub Pages.
+You can play it at:

+GitHub Pages link:

 ## Features
 - Two-player mode